 In 1726, at the young age of 20, Benjamin Franklin came up with a list of thirteen virtues that he wanted to live his life by.
-He then carried around a small booklet so that he could track his daily and weekly progress against these virtues.
+He then carried around a small booklet to track his daily and weekly progress against these virtues.

-An example of this tracking system as well as a description of these virtues was included in ‘The Autobiography of Benjamin Franklin’:
+Franklin included an example of this tracking system as well as a description of these virtues in ‘The Autobiography of Benjamin Franklin’:

 T = Temperance: Eat not to dullness; drink not to elevation.

 S = Silence: Speak not but what benefits others or yourself.
 Avoid trifling conversation.

 O = Order: Let all your things have their places; let each part of your business have it’s time.

 R = Resolution: Resolve to perform what you ought; perform without fail what you resolve.

 F = Frugality: Make no expense but to do good to others or yourself; i.e., waste nothing.

 I = Industry: Lose no time; be always employed in something useful; cut off all unnecessary actions.